-- When the Bollinger bands “squeeze”, it means that the market is very quiet, and a breakout is eminent.
+- When the Bollinger bands “squeeze”, it means that the market is very quiet, and a breakout is imminent.
 Once a breakout occurs, we enter a trade on whatever side the price makes its breakout.

-- Used to catch trends early and can also help us spot trend reversals.
+MACD is used to catch trends early and can also help us spot trend reversals.

 - It consists of 2 moving averages (1 fast, 1 slow) and vertical lines called a histogram, which measures the distance between the 2 moving averages.